 The answer, is not to pretend that states don’t exist.

 Which is what you do with behavior trees.
 You put everything in a while loop, and you do condition checks every time you cycle through the loop.
-Which does not scale.

-If you ask some of the questions above to a proponent of behavior trees, and you hear the usual, “well, that’s an interesting area of research…” realize that it’s not.
+Calling BS (I admit I should not have used this headline – B.A.
+6/27/20) If you ask some of the questions above to a proponent of behavior trees, and you hear the usual, “well, that’s an interesting area of research…” realize that it’s not.
 It’s a fundamentally flawed idea, and then come join the SMACC party…